GabrielMorris/writeasly/README.md

 #### Pin a post to a collection

 Pins a post to the top of a collection.
-Returns the response object
+If no position is provided the pinned post will be pinned to the end of the list of stickied posts, otherwise it will be pinned in the position that is provided as an argument.
+Returns the response object.

 ```
 client.getCollectionByAlias('cocoa')
   .then(collection => {
-  collection.pinPostOnCollection('ywlfu4gkyfbhrti5');
+  collection.pinPostOnCollection(postID, position);
   })
   .then(response => {
   // Do things with response